The Eyes of the Dragon: Plot

-The Eyes of the Dragon takes place entirely within the realm of Delain (which itself is located within In-World from The Dark Tower series, as established in "The Little Sisters of Eluria").
+The Eyes of the Dragon takes place within the realm of Delain.
 It is told from the perspective of an unnamed storyteller/narrator, who speaks casually and frankly to the reader, frequently adding his own commentary on characters' motivations and the like.

 King Roland's magician, Flagg, seeking to destroy the Kingdom of Delain, sees his plans being ruined by the good-hearted Queen Sasha.
 After Sasha gives birth to Peter, a noble and worthy future king, Flagg realizes that his position, his plans, and his life may be in danger because of Peter.
 While Sasha is pregnant with a second son, Flagg seizes the opportunity.
 He forces the Queen's midwife to ensure that Sasha bleeds to death while giving birth to her second son, Thomas.
 Sasha dies and Flagg begins plotting to remove Peter.

 As both boys grow into adolescence, Peter becomes established as his father's favorite, and Thomas becomes increasingly jealous of him.
 Flagg sees this and befriends Thomas, showing him the secrets of the castle.
 He teaches him how to spy on his father from a secret hiding-place behind a mounted dragon head in Roland's study.
 Peter begins the custom of bringing a glass of wine to his father before bed each night.
 Flagg decides to use this as a means of framing Peter.
 He dissolves a poison called Dragon Sand in a glass of wine and delivers it to the king.
 Unbeknownst to Flagg, Thomas watches this through the glass eyes of the dragon.
 Roland dies in terrible agony, and Flagg plants evidence incriminating Peter.